loftwah/blog/src/content/guides/typescript-exercises.md

 7. **Documentation:**

-   - Provide clear instructions on how to set up and run the application.
+   - Write clear setup instructions in a `README.md` file.
    - Include information about configuration and dependencies.

-8. **Bonus Implementations:**
+**How to Validate Your Implementation:**

-   - **Unit Tests:** Write tests for key functions using a testing framework.
+- **Testing:** Write tests for your functions and ensure they pass.
-   - **Caching:** Implement in-memory caching or use Redis for frequently accessed data.
+- **Functionality:** Check that events are processed correctly and the leaderboard updates as expected.
+- **API Testing:** Use tools like Postman or curl to test your API endpoints.
+- **Frontend:** Ensure the web interface displays data correctly and is user-friendly.
+- **Performance:** Monitor resource usage and optimize as needed.

+**Deployment:**

+- **Local Deployment:** Run the application locally and ensure all components work together.
-   - **Deployment:** Containerize the application with Docker and deploy it to a cloud service.
+- **Cloud Deployment:** Deploy your application to a cloud platform, ensuring that the database and server are properly configured.

-**Explanation:**

-- This project integrates various aspects of TypeScript and Bun.
-- Demonstrates full-stack development skills.
-- Emphasizes real-time data processing, API development, and frontend integration.

 ---